-2. Class II Wetlands: standard buffer.
-Guideline B determines if Class II wetlands and surrounding lands (buffers) will be retained in public ownership.
+- 2. Class II Wetlands.
 Class II wetlands that remain in public ownership will include, at minimum, a 60-foot strip adjacent to the wetland.

-Restrictive use covenants and public access easements, rather than public ownership may be used to protect Class II wetlands and associated buffers under conditions specified in D below.

-- 3. Class III Wetlands: case-by-case.
+Restrictive use covenants and public access easements, rather than public ownership may be used to protect Class II wetlands and associated buffers under conditions specified in D below. - 3.
+Class III Wetlands.
 Class III wetlands will be evaluated on a case-by-case basis through the public land disposal process or applicable public land management plans. - 4.
 Criteria for Changing Buffer Size.
-Wetland buffers will be increased from the standards in paragraphs 1 and 2, above, if necessary because of the potential for adverse impacts on wetlands from development on adjacent lands.
+Wetland buffers may be increased from the previous standards if necessary to avoid adverse impacts on wetlands from development on adjacent lands.
 If, for instance, surrounding lands are steep and have high erosion potential or the proposed use poses a high risk to water quality or other values, buffer widths will be increased accordingly.

 When steep conditions exist, general guidelines should be used for increasing buffer width: if a 10 to 40 percent slope exists, the buffer width should increase 25 percent; if the slope exceeds 40 percent, the buffer width should increase 50 percent.